+The hierarchical organization borrowed from social contexts has been useful in interpreting the change in biological characteristics of regulators at different levels in the genetic regulatory hierarchy.
+Transcription factors at the higher hierarchical levels tend to be more conserved [48] and connected in the protein-protein interaction network as they modulate gene expression based upon internal and external stimuli through these interactions [45][49].
+Meanwhile, the transcription factors at the middle levels tend to be most connected within the regulatory network, and are regulated by a larger number of microRNAs.
+These middle managers tend to have more coregulatory partnerships that ease bottlenecks within the regulatory network [47].
+The amount of collaborative regulation increases with overall genomic complexity.
+Finally, the transcription factors at the bottom level tend to be essential for the viability of the cell and are more uniformly expressed across different tissues [49].
+The hierarchical organization of the gene regulatory network can also be utilized to understand the phenotypic effects of rewiring the network as it was found that upper-level changes in the hierarchy had a larger effect on cell proliferation and survival [50].
+More interestingly, the hierarchy constructed by promoter regulation between transcriptional factors is very much different from the one constructed by distal regulation [51].
+These observations imply that the hierarchical organization of gene regulatory networks place position-dependent constraints on their evolution and regulators at different hierarchical levels tend to have significantly different biological characteristics.

 The goal of this comparison is the transfer of ideas on the relationship between network structure and "function" from a social context to a less intuitive biological one.
 More generally, lying at the heart of deciphering biological networks is the mapping between architecture and function.
-As it is often hard to define “function” in complex biological settings, comparison with simple technological or engineered components that possess basic and well-defined functions is particularly insightful [43].
+As it is often hard to define “function” in complex biological settings, comparison with simple technological or engineered components that possess basic and well-defined functions is particularly insightful [52].
 For example, consider the phosphorylation and dephosphorylation reactions of a protein by a pair of kinase/phosphatases.
-While the mathematical description of Michaslis-Menten kinetics can be a bit complicated, the reaction essentially sets up a sigmoidal signal-response curve that is analogous the thresholding behavior of transistors in analog electronic circuits [44].
+While the mathematical description of Michaslis-Menten kinetics can be a bit complicated, the reaction essentially sets up a sigmoidal signal-response curve that is analogous the thresholding behavior of transistors in analog electronic circuits [53].
 Thus, the comparison allows us to potentially map some aspects of the logical gate structure of digital electronics to the phosphorylation network.
-It also helped inform the design of synthetic biological circuits capable of logarithmic computation [45].
-Similarly, a decade ago, Uri Alon pointed out several common design principles in biological and engineering networks such as modular organization and robustness to perturbation [46].
+It also helped inform the design of synthetic biological circuits capable of logarithmic computation [54].
+Similarly, a decade ago, Uri Alon pointed out several common design principles in biological and engineering networks such as modular organization and robustness to perturbation [55].
 Robustness is a preferred design objective because it makes a system tolerant to stochastic fluctuations, from either intrinsic or external sources.
 Modularity, on the other hand, makes a system more evolvable.
-For instance in software design, modular programming that separates the functionality of a program into independent parts connected by interfaces is widely practiced [47].
+For instance in software design, modular programming that separates the functionality of a program into independent parts connected by interfaces is widely practiced [56].
 The same is true for biological networks because modules can be readily reused to adapt new functions.

 Intuition on network change: contrasting the tinkerer and engineer